nearform/react-browser-hooks/storybook/stories/fullscreen/README.md

-## useFullScreen Hook
+## FullScreen Hook

-The useFullScreen hook allows a page or element to occupy the full screen.
+The FullScreen hook allows a page or element to occupy the full screen.

 Import as follows: